 Business analyst positions tend to differ from company to company.
 But for the most part, it deals with using technological software to improve business processes and systems.
 Aside from that, having a business background would also be a good way to dip your foot in this career path.

 Technical support monitors and maintains the computer systems and networks of an organisation.
 They provide technological solutions, diagnose faults, resolve network issues, and configure hardware and software.
 They’re also the provider of technological solutions to tech-related queries from customers.

 A network engineer role requires a handful of technical expertise and excellent problem solving and analytical skills, alongside a computer-related degree.
-A network engineer is also responsible for managing, improving, and developing communication channels for an organisation.
+A network engineer is also responsible for managing, improving, and developing communication channels for an organization.
 While this role is one of the more demanding for newcomers, it’s also a high-pay and high-growth opportunity.

 Web developers have the knowledge and expertise to create, structure, and build websites.
 This role can be further branched into back-end and front-end web developers, who have different responsibilities.
 IT degree holders can climb up the entry / junior level positions too with the skills they learn on the job coupled with their theoretical knowledge.